EDI Roadshow - Bristol Medical School

 This poster was made to inform on the reasons why apprenticeship's are valuable to the Bristol Medical School in bringing a number of benefits, creating opportunities, but also coming with some challenges.
 This poster explores these topics and discusses in relation to Equality, Diversity and Inclusion.

-Poster of core skills training in EDIThis poster shows the method of identifying, building on and gaining Core Skills through training schemes across the Bristol Medical School and how this has been developed in line with the EDI strategy.
+This poster shows the identification of need, the formulation and the delivery of a Core Skills Training Program that was developed and delivered by Imogen Debbonaire to teams in Bristol Medical School and elsewhere in the University.
+Core or ‘soft’ skills can be defined as behaviours or traits that are necessary to thrive in the workplace.
+This poster shows the method of identifying, building on and gaining Core Skills through training schemes across the Bristol Medical School and how this has been developed in line with the EDI strategy.

-Poster of Cultural Review in EDIThis poster is a Cultural Review of the professional services within the Bristol Medical School, identifying key areas where an inclusive environment has been garnered, or areas that may need improvement.
+This poster is a Cultural Review of the professional services within the Bristol Medical School, identifying key areas where an inclusive environment has been garnered, or areas that may need improvement.
 The poster also covers personal anecdotes of professional service staff experiences of inclusion, and asks what can be done to make everyone feel more included?

-Authors of this Poster: Helen Curtis, Imogen Debbonaire, Steve Jennings
+Authors of this Poster: Helen Curtis, Imogen Debbonaire, Steve Jennings.

 Poster on Decolonising the Curriculum and EDI